![]() |

 With this mandate came a warning.
 We were to make sure that the strongholds

 over the arts were not strongholds of the enemy in our own lives.
-The discerning of spiritual strongholds is of primary importance.
-Different

 locations, cities and nations have their own specific spiritual oppression.